We’re in the age of podcasts, radio apps, and audiobooks, and now couldn’t be a better time to convert your eBook into an audiobook.

 - Remove any calls to actions or click here prompts

-- Read through and make sure it all makes sense in audio form
+Once you’ve created your new script, read through it one last time to make sure it all makes sense in audio form.

 Option 1: Hire a Freelancer to Narrate Your Audiobook